aohorodnyk/aohorodnyk.com/content/post/2022-05-05-parse-timestamp.md

 }
 ```

+With the negative values we will follow the same logic, but we will start from the `math.MinInt64` and go down.
+In the next code snippet with the solution we will see the actual implementation.

 As we can see the simple and pretty efficient solution is to just base max timestamps on max int64.
 Let's write the function that will efficiently parse the timestamps independent of the format.